cea-hpc/modules/doc/source/module.rst

  * ``verbose``: add additional informational messages, like a systematic report of the loading or unloading module evaluations.
  * ``debug``: print debugging messages about module command execution.
+ * ``trace``: trace :file:`modulecmd.tcl` procedure calls in addition to printing debug messages.

  Module command verbosity is defined in the following order of preference:
+ :option:`--silent`, :option:`--verbose`, :option:`--debug` and
- :option:`--silent`, :option:`--verbose` and :option:`--debug` command line
+ :option:`--trace` command line switches, then :envvar:`MODULES_VERBOSITY`
- switches, then :envvar:`MODULES_VERBOSITY` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_VERBOSITY` overrides default configuration and :option:`--silent`/:option:`--verbose`/:option:`--debug` command line switches overrides every other ways to set verbosity level.
+ environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
+Which means :envvar:`MODULES_VERBOSITY` overrides default configuration and :option:`--silent`/:option:`--verbose`/:option:`--debug`/:option:`--trace` command line switches overrides every other ways to set verbosity level.

  .. only:: html